3obby/ai/app/usergroupchatcontext/llm_copilot_overview_and_todo.md

 ## Key Terminology

+- **Blackbar**: The bottom navigation bar that contains the text input field, voice mode button, and send button.
+Acts as the primary control center for all user interactions in both voice and text modes.

+- **Voice Mode**: The interactive state activated by the "voice mode" button in the blackbar.
+In this mode, users converse with bots through speech rather than typing, with voice input captured and processed in real-time.

+- **Text Mode**: The default interaction mode where users communicate with bots by typing messages in the blackbar's text input field and sending them with the send button.

 - **Voice Ghost**: A temporary clone of a text-based bot created when transitioning to voice mode.
 Voice ghosts maintain conversation context but have specialized voice-optimized settings.
-- **Voice Mode**: The interactive state activated by the "voice mode" button at the bottom of the chat interface.
-In this mode, users converse with bots through speech rather than typing.

 - **Unified Text Chat**: The central conversation thread that captures all interactions, whether they originated as text input or transcribed voice.

 ## Text-Voice Transition System